xamarin/mini-hacks/Parse/README.md

 	};
 	```
 * Run the app, touch the button, and then head over to your [Parse](https://parse.com/apps) application’s DataBrowser to see the new “Note” object that you’ve created and stored with Parse!

+### Additional Challenges
+* Create a user sign-up/login page using ParseUser

+* Log in using the Xamarin Facebook component, then use ParseFacebookUtils to create and log in a ParseUser

+* Save a picture taken with the device's camera as a ParseFile